junxit/us-congress-bills-116/metadata.md

 - 2020-07-30 — On agreeing to the resolution Agreed to without objection.
 - 2020-07-30 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
 - 2020-08-03 — Received in the Senate.
+- 2020-09-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S5616; text: CR 07/30/2020 S4178)
+- 2020-09-15 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S5616; text: CR 07/30/2020 S4178)
+- 2020-09-16 — Message on Senate action sent to the House.